sourcegraph/handbook/content/product-engineering/engineering/incidents/index.md

 If it's a security related issue, it's best to also loop in the security team.

+> NOTE: Need help using incident<unlink>.io?
+Go to their Help Centre at [docs.incident.io](https://docs.incident.io/).

 #### Messenger

 The messenger is only needed for incidents with customer-facing impact.
 The messenger is almost always a member of customer support or engineering (someone who is not in the role of incident lead).